 | 5-9 p.m.

-The Colorado Springs Conservatory will display the art of Dianna Cates Dunn beginning with an opening on Friday, September 1st, 5:30pm-7:30pm, as part of First Friday Downtown.
+The Colorado Springs Conservatory presents Same Tree, Different Day by photographer Mike Pach with an opening reception and artist talk on Friday, October 6, 5pm-6:30pm, as part of First Friday Downtown.
 Light refreshments and beverages will be served.
-Join us as we display the art of this talented local artist and enjoy our live background music by Wesley Rivera.
-This event is free and open to the public, no RSVP required.
+Event is free and open to the public; no RSVP required.

 ABOUT THE ARTIST